object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

-    The exercise repositories that accompany this book will contain a :file:`tests` folder full of tests that check that you have correctly implemented the chaper's exercises.
+    The exercise repositories that accompany this book will contain a :file:`tests` folder full of tests that check that you have correctly implemented the chapter's exercises.
 You should get in the habit of running the tests as you work through the exercises, as they are designed not just to pass if your code is correct, but to provide feedback as to what might be going wrong if your code contains errors.